iq2525/news-app/README.md

 * Add automated scripts using Cypress.

 ## Task Feedback
-I enjoyed working on this task as it allowed you to use a variety of skills such as making async calls and styling.
+I enjoyed working on this task as it allowed you to use a variety of skills such as Responsive design and making async calls.

-Also, the fact that the task left the User Interface up to me, meant there is lots of different to do this task.
-I enjoyed using React Storybook to try out various designs.
+Also, the fact that the task left the User Interface up to me, meant there is lots of different ways to complete this task.
+I used  React Storybook to try out various design ideas.

-I used a TDD approach.
+I wrote code using a TDD approach.
 The area that took the longest to write tests for was the Redux Thunk async calls.

 I really like the idea of using Atomic commits.
 As it helped me break down my work into smaller increments.

-I was unsure how you wanted me to raise the PR.
+I was unsure how you wanted me to raise the requested PR.
 So I made an assumption and raised one from the 'master' to 'release' branch.